jonathanlmc/wrapperize/README.md

 At the moment it's still a bit of a WIP and needs the following features to be considered ready for use:
 * Environment variable support.
-* Removal hook for `pacman`, so no trace of a wrapper is left behind if its associated program is uninstalled.
 * Code cleanup & tests.

 Once those items are complete a more helpful README describing its use will be written.
 For the time being, the program can be ran with `--help` to get an idea for its use.